codemod-com/docs/docs/codemod-studio/quickstart.md

 import TabItem from '@theme/TabItem';
 import VideoSwitcher from '../../src/components/VideoSwitcher.tsx';

-# Codemod Studio

-Codemods are powerful but hard to build.
-[Codemod Studio](https://codemod.studio/) allows you to "instantly" create code automation bots with the help of AI, specialized helpers & debuggers, and a vibrant community of "codemod champions".
+[Codemod Studio](https://codemod.studio/) is an AI workbench for creating codemods.
+Codemods are powerful code automation bots that can automate many crucial yet tedious coding tasks, such as migrations, upgrades, large-scale changes, enforcing best practices, and bringing conformity to a codebase (learn more about codemods [here](https://docs.intuita.io/blog/what-are-codemods)).
+However, building them has been very hard and time-consuming.
+Until now.
+[Codemod Studio](https://codemod.studio/) allows you to "instantly" create code automation bots with the help of AI, specialized helpers, and debuggers, as well as a vibrant community of "codemod champions."

 <VideoSwitcher
 lightImageSrc="/img/docs/codemod-studio/quickstart/codemod-studio-quickstart.mp4"